core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 ## Group-level Security {#ssec-group-level-security}

 The approach described in this document relies on commonly shared group keying material to protect communication within a group.
+This has the following implications.

-This means that messages are encrypted at a group level (group-level data confidentiality), i.e. they can be decrypted by any member of the group, but not by an external adversary or other external entities.
+* Messages are encrypted at a group level (group-level data confidentiality), i.e. they can be decrypted by any member of the group, but not by an external adversary or other external entities.

+* The AEAD algorithm provides only group authentication, i.e. it ensures that a message sent to a group has been sent by a member of that group, but not by the alleged sender endpoint.
+This is why source authentication of messages sent to a group is ensured through a counter signature computed by the sender endpoint using its own private key and then appended to the message payload.

 In addition, it is required that all group members are trusted, i.e. they do not forward the content of group messages to unauthorized entities.
 However, in many use cases, the devices in the group belong to a common authority and are configured by a commissioner (see {{sec-use-cases}}).